AnneSWarlaumont/silence-after-vetting/README.md

 <img src="images/run_get_pip.png" width="400" >
 5. Now, let's check to see if you have successfully installed pip by typing "pip3 --version" (without quotation marks but with a space in between "pip3" and "--version").
 The following image should appear:
 <img src="images/check_pip.png" width="650" >

+## You will also need to have XCode installed (you can get it from Mac's App Store)

 ## Step 3: Install pydub and xmltodict:
 We will use pip to install xmltodict and pydub.
 These modules will be used in the silencing and parsing of the audio file and .eaf file